ewilded/shelling/README.md

 - `“COMMAND_SEPARATOR+ FULL_COMMAND +COMMAND_SEPARATOR”`

-### The problem of input sanitizing mechanisms
+### The problem of input-sanitizing mechanisms

 #### Bad characters
 As it is generally known, blacklisting is not a good approach in security.
-In most cases, sooner or later the attackers find another way of achieving their goal by finding a way around it.
+In most cases, sooner or later the attackers find a way around it.
-Many input sanitizing functions attempt to catch all potentially dangerous characters which might give an attacker a way to control the target expression.
+Many input-sanitizing functions attempt to catch all potentially dangerous characters which might give an attacker a way to control the target expression.

 Let's consider the following example: